Subscriber Update - May 2024

 Do note that these are just our views, our analysis that is just one of the many possibilities that the future holds.
 Our recommendations are released irrespective of our views/analysis about the market.
 We do believe our recommendations will survive the market better than the rest.

-As on end of May 2024, an equal-weighted portfolio of our 2023-24 FEAST recommendations (in other words the average returns for our FEAST recommendations) have yielded 46.8% capital returns i.e. without dividends.
-FOCUS recommendations have yielded 39.3% capital returns in this period.
+As on end of May 2024, an equal-weighted portfolio of our 2023-24 FEAST recommendations (in other words the average returns for our FEAST recommendations) has yielded returns better than the benchmark index, Nifty 500.
+Similarly FOCUS recommendations also delivered returns much better than its benchmark index, Nifty 200.
+Within our recommendations the small caps performed better than the mid and large caps.

 Both the portfolios have performed better than their benchmark indices.
 The overall returns are within the expected range considering the buoyancy in the markets and underlying company performances.